-The Centre for Amerindian, Latin American and Caribbean Studies (CAS) is an interdisciplinary area studies research centre at The University of St Andrews.
-CAS is based in The Department of Social Anthropology and beyond the interests and expertise of our staff, we are interested in all research concerned with Latin America, the Caribbean and Amerindian societies, regardless of disciplinary outlook.
+The Department of Social Anthropology and beyond the interests and expertise of our staff, we are interested in all research concerned with Latin America, the Caribbean and Amerindian societies, regardless of disciplinary outlook.
 We are one of the oldest research centres at The University of St Andrews, having run for 51 years since Douglas Gifford founded CAS in 1969 as the Centre for Latin American Linguistic Studies.

 We run a regular lively and welcoming series of seminars each semester with papers from invited speakers and our postgraduate students.
 We also co-host events with other schools and departments within St Andrews.
-For details about CAS events, please see here.

 CAS infrastructure and resources